zetaPRIME/MultiBound2/readme.md

 MultiBound 2 is built on C++17 and Qt 5.x instead of C# and the pile of crust that is GTK#.
 This results in far better UI polish, as well as (likely) a smaller memory footprint.

 Additionally, MultiBound 2 can automatically install/update Steam Workshop mods for you without having to launch Steam.
 (This happens automatically on installing or updating from a Workshop collection.)
-Note: This functionality requires access to a Steam account that owns Starbound.
-You should only need to do this once, and your login information is not saved to disk.
+Note: This functionality requires the decryption key for Workshop mods, automatically obtained from Steam configuration files. *If mod updates fail, make sure your Steam installation has at some point downloaded Workshop mods for Starbound.*

 ## Installing and running
 - **Windows:** Unzip anywhere writable and double-click `multibound.exe`.